 Proving a Wrongful Death Claim

 The law says there is a duty of care owed.
 When this duty of care is breached, and those actions result in the death of another, negligence has occurred.
-An experienced wrongful death attorney will carefully assess the circumstances of the death of your loved one to determine whether there was negligence, whether that negligence caused the death, and whether damages resulted from that death.
+Our experienced wrongful death lawyers will carefully assess the circumstances of the death of your loved one to determine whether there was negligence, whether that negligence caused the death, and whether damages resulted from that death.

 What are the Main Causes of Wrongful Death?